ImHungryHi/haml/README.md

 Use the compiler in therminal as follows:

     ### One-to-one Mode
-        Compile a *.haml to the therminal
+        Compile a *.haml to the therminal (when no output) or compile to a designated outputfil

-                java -jar HamlIt.jar <input.haml>
+                java -jar HamlIt.jar <input.haml> [output.html]

     ### Many-to-many Mode
         Compile index.haml to index.html